Genealogy

 I am working on a brick wall, trying to locate any information about my third great grandfather.
 I have information about my second great grandfather Samuel George, b.
 1815 Indiana cty, PA, d.
 1889 Mercer Cty, PA.
 An 1880 census record indicates that Samuel's father is from Ireland.
 That's all I know about him.
 So I'm looking into immigration from Ireland to the U.S. before 1815 and families that existed in nearby Indiana, PA.
 I located a William George born in Ireland, who lived close to Indiana, PA and am tracing his family.
 Updated Mar 2015.
 Fairly likely guess at given name for 2nd ggf is "William" according to Irish family naming conventions.
 So I'm on the trail of William George, in early Pennsylvania (1810-1830), and before.
 My aunt and I commissioned some work by Salt Lake City LDS Researchers and found some additional information including a will, where a William George left Samuel George land and a home in Pennsylvania.
 It's looking like William George may be our man.

-I'm also researching the George line using Ancestry, Rootsweb, MyHeritage and FamilySearch sites.
+I'm also researching the George line using Ancestry, MyHeritage and FamilySearch sites.

 1. George Surname Origin & Last Name Meaning